yojimboking/jimbocore/readme.md

 The exocore is developed by [Remilia Corporation](https://remilia.org) as a [Jamstack](https://jamstack.org/) worfklow and extension of [Foam](https://github.com/foambubble/foam) to complete the system of an accessible and standardized autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).

-## How to Begin
+## Installation Instructions
-Follow the 15 minutes no code instructions [installation-instructions](https://remiliaexocore.netlify.app/articles/installation-instructions/) to install your exocore and set up automatic publishing with Netlify.
+Follow the [installation-instructions](https://exocore.netlify.app/articles/installation-instructions/) to install your exocore and set up automatic publishing with Netlify.
+Time required: ~30 minutes.

 ## Detailed Introduction